Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 A steering wheel lock’s main purpose is to deter potential car thieves.
 It’s not the most efficient system in the world, but it’s an additional layer of security.

-If your steering doesn’t lock, it becomes simpler for thieves to take your car.
-Naturally, nobody would realize that from the external side!
+If your steering doesn’t lock, it becomes easier for thieves to take your car.
+Naturally, nobody would notice that from the exterior side!

 You might notice that your steering wheel won’t lock, and the car won’t start.
-One would anticipate these two problems to be completely unrelated.
+One would expect these two issues to be entirely unrelated.

 That’s because the steering wheel lock on standard bladed-key cars is mechanical.
 The apparatus is only connected to the starting system in that they share the input from the ignition cylinder.